blakeblackshear/frigate/docs/docs/configuration/index.md

       person: 15

 # Optional: RTMP configuration
+# NOTE: RTMP is deprecated in favor of restream
 # NOTE: Can be overridden at the camera level
 rtmp:
   # Optional: Enable the RTMP stream (default: False)